-Because our foyer gets such pretty light, I often post a quick Instagram as I’m walking through or heading out the door.
-Whenever I do I always get questions about our silhouette artwork.
-These three pieces are easily my favorite “things” in the house, so I thought I’d share more about them here today.
+Whenever I do, I always get questions about our silhouette artwork.
+These three pieces are easily my favorite “things” in the house.
+So, today I thought I’d share a little more about these pieces.